mhollink/angular-hands-on/exercises/02-routing.md

 With the inspection of the files completed we can start developing the application itself.
 Let's start with the login-page and use what we learn on the registration-page.
 First add routing to our components.
 Within the `app.component.html` there exists a `<router-outlet>` which gets filled with the component in the given route.
 This means we need to tell the router module which routes there are.
-In the `app.component.ts` there is a constant that holds the routes.
-We need the add the login and registration page here.
+In the `app.module.ts` there is a constant which holds the routes.
+We need to add the login and registration page here.

 ```typescript
 const routes: Routes = [